dekindrama/dekindrama/README.md

 ### Hi there 👋

 i'm indra, my primary skill is mostly about backend such as php laravel and mysql.
-I'm also have basic and knowledge about frontend like html, tailwindcss, and react; and also some basic and knowledge about dev ops such as ubuntu linux OS and aws (specificly ec2, s3 and aws aurora).
+I'm also have basic and knowledge about frontend like html, tailwindcss, and react; and also some basic and knowledge about dev ops such as ubuntu linux OS and AWS.

 <!--
 **dekindrama/dekindrama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.